ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-overview.md

 IBM Spectrum LSF Web Services is enabled by default with the LSF Suite installation.
 The service is installed and runs on the primary management node (usually Management Node 1).

-By default, High Availability (HA) for Process Manager is not enabled.
+By default, High Availability (HA) for Web Services is not enabled.
 The service runs as a stand-alone instance on a single node.
 If the node becomes unavailable, then the Web Services will also be temporarily inaccessible.
 {: note}

 ## Checking the IBM Spectrum LSF Web Services